Draw Down and Maximum Draw Down in Gold Trading

 3. Do you know the maximum potential risk of each exposure for each transaction that you place?

-5. Are the risks big in relation to the turnover of your invested capital & what impact could they have on your profits margins and your margin requirements?
+5. Are the risks big in relation to the turnover of your invested capital and what impact could they have on your profits margins and your margin requirements?

 6. Over what time periods do the risks of your trading activities exist? - Do you hold trades longterm or shortterm? what type of trader are you?